Clayton Eshleman: 1986–2003

-2003 to 2021
+2003–2021

 Clayton Eshleman became Emeritus Professor of English at Eastern Michigan University in 2003.
 That year, he also published Juniper Fuse: Upper Paleolithic Imagination & the Construction of the Underworld, the precipitate of more than 25 years of research and writing on the painted caves.

 With his retirement from full-time teaching, Eshleman continued to travel widely throughout the United States and Europe to present his work at colleges and universities as well as poetry-related public events.

 In 2004, 2006, 2007, and 2008, the Eshlemans again led tours of the painted caves of France, sponsored by the Ringling School of Art and Design in Sarasota, Florida.

 In January 2004, Eshleman was invited to visit Chauvet cave with Jean-Marie Chauvet and James O’Hern.
 That year he also spoke at the Latin American House in Paris and at a poetry conference at the Bibliothèque Nationale de France.
 In November, he and Caryl spent the month at the Rockefeller Study Center at Bellagio, Italy, where Eshleman studied and wrote about Hieronymus Bosch's painting The Garden of Earthly Delights.

-Since his retirement, Eshleman has published several extended collections of his own recent poetry as well as new translations and collections of prose.
+After retiring, Eshleman published several extended collections of his own later poetry, as well as new translations and collections of prose.

 In 2005, Soft Skull released a substantially revised and extended second edition of Conductors of the Pit: Poetry Written in Extremis in Translation.
 Additional recent translations include Curdled Skulls (2010), selected poems by Bernard Bador, and Endure (2011), poetry by Bei Dao co-translated with Lucas Klein.

 In 2007, the University of California Press released Eshleman's translation of César Vallejo, The Complete Poetry: A Bilingual Edition, the culmination of forty-five years of translation and research.
 The collection won Eshleman his second Landon Translation Prize from the Academy of American Poets.
 It was also on the International Shortlist for The Griffin Poetry Prize.

-Recent volumes of Eshleman's original poetry include My Devotion (2004), An Alchemist with One Eye on Fire (2006), Reciprocal Distillations (2007), Anticline (2010), and An Anatomy of the Night (2011).
+Later volumes of Eshleman's original poetry included My Devotion (2004), An Alchemist with One Eye on Fire (2006), Reciprocal Distillations (2007), Anticline (2010), and An Anatomy of the Night (2011).
 Two extended collections of the poet's prose have also appeared: Archaic Design (2007) and The Price of Experience (2013).
 The Grindstone of Rapport: A Clayton Eshleman Reader (2008) collects six hundred pages of poetry, prose, and translations from 45 years of writing.

 In 2011, Wesleyan University Press released Eshleman's co-translation, with A. James Arnold, of Aimé Césaire's Solar Throat Slashed: The Unexpurgated 1948 Edition.
 This collection was followed in 2013 by a new translation, again by Eshleman and A. James Arnold, of Césaire's Original 1939 Notebook of a Return to a Native Land.
 Additional co-translations of Aimé Césaire's poetry are forthcoming from Wesleyan University Press.

 Clayton lived with Caryl Eshleman in Ypsilanti, Michigan.
-He died on the night of January 29–30, 2021.
+He died on the night of January 29–30, 2021, at the age of 85.